markstringer-dti/markstringer-dti.github.io/dti.md

 Why am I telling you this?
 Because, of course, this idea of agreed activity is useful, not just in improvised theatre, but also in project management.
 On a software development project, when a team comes across something that's the equivalent of a pirate ship, there's a strong tendency to avoid it.

-People who work on a software development project will often prefer agreed activity to moving the action forward.
+People who work on a software development project will often choose agreed activity rather than moving the action forward.
 They will fill their days with simple problems that they know how to fix rather than tackling big, complex problems.
 Like improvisers, they do this as a way of avoiding having to think or needing to change.
 Often this "decision" to avoid tackling the problems is taken without much discussion, or even conscious thinking.
 It is instinctive.
 Just as it is with improvisers on stage.

 You might think what I'm saying here is that it's the nature of software development teams to be lazy and cowardly.
 I am not saying that.
 Not at all.